 English cucumbers or mini cucumbers are my choices!
 I love using them because they’re a great size for biting, and they stay crisp as well.

-Garden cucumbers tend to have more seeds in them which make them a little bitter at times and also have tougher, thicker skin than English cucumbers.
+Garden cucumbers tend to have more seeds in them which makes them a little bitter at times and also have tougher, thicker skin than English cucumbers.
 With English cucumbers, there is no need to peel them.
-And leaving the skin on gives this salad great colour
+Leaving the skin on gives this salad great color